 The Gini coefficient ranges from 0 (0%) to 1 (100%), with 0 representing perfect equality and 1 representing perfect inequality.
 A higher Gini coefficient means greater inequality.
 If every resident of a nation had the same income, the Gini coefficient would be zero.
 If one resident earned all of the income in a nation and the rest earned zero, the Gini coefficient would be 1.

 Mathematically, the Gini coefficient is defined based on the Lorenz curve.
-The Lorenz curve plots the percentiles of the population on the horizontal axis of the graph according to income or wealth, whichever is being measured.
+The Lorenz curve plots the percentiles of the population on the graph's horizontal axis according to income or wealth, whichever is being measured.
 The cumulative income or wealth of the population is plotted on the vertical axis.

-While the Gini coefficient is a useful tool for analyzing the wealth or income distribution in a country, it should not be used as an indicator of a country’s overall wealth or income.
-Some of the world’s poorest countries, such as the Central African Republic, have some of the highest Gini coefficients (61.3 in this case).
+While the Gini coefficient is a useful tool for analyzing the wealth or income distribution in a country, it should not indicate a country's overall wealth or income.
+Some of the world's poorest countries, such as the Central African Republic, have some of the highest Gini coefficients (61.3 in this case).
 A high-income country and a low-income country can have the same Gini coefficients.
 Additionally, due to limitations such as reliable GDP and income data, the Gini index may overstate income inequality and be inaccurate.

-Income inequality has both political and economic impacts such as slower GDP growth, reduced income mobility, greater household debt, political polarization, and higher poverty rates.
+Income inequality has political and economic impacts such as slower GDP growth, reduced income mobility, greater household debt, political polarization, and higher poverty rates.